-The University adopts this policy with a commitment to: (1) eliminating, preventing, and addressing the effects of Prohibited Conduct; (2) fostering the University's Community of Trust, in which Prohibited Conduct is not tolerated; (3) cultivating a climate where all individuals are well-informed and supported in reporting Prohibited Conduct; (4) providing a fair and impartial process for all parties; and (5) identifying the standards by which violations of this policy will be evaluated and disciplinary action may be imposed.
-Employees or Students who violate this policy may face disciplinary action up to and including termination of employment and/or expulsion from the University.
-The University will take prompt and equitable action to eliminate Prohibited Conduct, prevent its recurrence, and remedy its effects.
-The University conducts continual prevention, awareness, and training programs for Employees and Students to facilitate the goals of this policy.
+The University adopts this policy with a commitment to: (1) eliminating, preventing, and addressing the effects of Sexual Misconduct; (2) fostering the University's Community of Trust, in which Sexual Misconduct is not tolerated; (3) cultivating a climate where all individuals are well-informed and supported in reporting Sexual Misconduct; (4) providing a fair and impartial process for all Parties; and (5) identifying the standards by which violations of this policy will be evaluated and disciplinary action may be imposed.
+Employees or students who violate this policy may face disciplinary action up to and including termination of employment and/or expulsion from the University.
+The University will take prompt and equitable action to eliminate Sexual Misconduct, prevent its recurrence, and remedy its effects.
+The University conducts ongoing prevention, awareness, and training programs for employees and students to facilitate the goals of this policy

-It is the responsibility of every member of the University community to foster an environment free of Prohibited Conduct.
-All members of the University community are encouraged to take reasonable and prudent actions to prevent or stop an act of Prohibited Conduct.
+It is the responsibility of every member of the University Community to foster an environment free of Sexual Misconduct.
+All members of the University Community are encouraged to take reasonable and prudent actions to prevent or stop an act of Sexual Misconduct.
 The University will support and assist community members who take such actions.

-Concerns about the University's application of Title IX, VAWA, Title VII, the Clery Act may be addressed to the Title IX Manager (at title9manager@laverne.edu); the United States Department of Education, Clery Act Compliance Division (at clery@ed.gov); the United States Department of Education, Office for Civil Rights (at OCR@ed.gov or (800) 421-3481); and/or the Equal Employment Opportunity Commission at: info@eeoc.gov or (800) 669-4000.
+Concerns about the University's application of Title IX, VAWA, Title VII, the Clery Act may be addressed to the Title IX Coordinator (at title9coodinatorer@laverne.edu); the United States Department of Education, Clery Act Compliance Division (at clery@ed.gov); the United States Department of Education, Office for Civil Rights (at OCR@ed.gov or (800) 421-3481); and/or the Equal Employment Opportunity Commission at: info@eeoc.gov or (800) 669-4000.

-The Title IX Manager and Deputy Title IX Coordinators can be contacted by telephone, email, or in person during regular office hours.
+The Title IX Coordinator can be contacted by telephone, email, or in person during regular office hours.
 The names and contact information for current University staff with Title IX responsibilities can be found at: http://laverne.edu/title-ix/